web-goddess/MUGicalNode/README.md

 Then go to `auth\index.js` and replace `{key}` with the Key and `{secret}` with the Secret for your Meetup consumer app.

 Open a terminal and go to the `auth` directory and run `node index.js`.
 Then open a browser window and visit [http://localhost:8080](http://localhost:8080), where you should see the `index.html` landing page.
 Click on the “Login with github” link, and youll be redirected to the familiar OAuth page to register with Github.
 Go ahead and authenticate.
-Afterwards you will be redirected to [http://localhost:8080/oauth/redirect](http://localhost:8080/oauth/redirect), which does nothing, which is fine.
+Afterwards it'll try to redirect you to [http://localhost:8080/oauth/redirect](http://localhost:8080/oauth/redirect) and just hang since that doesn't exist.
 However, have a look back in your terminal which should have logged four lines.

 **requestToken:** {longcrypticstring}
 **accessToken:** {longcrypticstring}